 “While you’re sleeping, all the protective muscles that protect at the curves of the spine [and joints] are relaxed,” Hayden says.
 “That puts a lot of stress on the skeleton while you’re asleep.”

 Buying a mattress is much like buying a car: You have to test it to make sure it’s right for you.

 “Go someplace where you can sit on the mattress to give it that feel.
 Lie down and roll over to see how it supports you.
 If it’s too soft, rolling over will be difficult.
 It’ll be like you’re rolling uphill,” Hayden says.
 “If you lie on it on your side for as long as 2 minutes and you feel some soreness or burning at your hip and shoulder, that’s too firm.”

 Once you choose your mattress, it’s important to make sure you’re getting a good trial period to determine if it’s the right fit.
 Mattresses are expensive, and the true test to determine if you’ll love one is sleeping on it.

 Luckily, most companies offer at least 100 nights to sleep on the product, so take advantage if you can.

 How can I tell if my mattress is too firm or too soft?

-If you’re feeling pain after a night’s rest, your mattress may be the culprit.
-If you’re sleeping on an extra-firm mattress, you may notice aches in your hips, shoulders, and knees.
+Pain after a night’s rest can be a sign that your mattress is not “just right”.
+If you’re sleeping on a mattress that’s too firm, you may notice aches in your hips, shoulders, and knees.
 Sleeping on a too-soft mattress may cause back pain and prevent proper spinal alignment.